LoyolaChicagoBooks/introcs-csharp/source/data/sampleprogram.rst

     The wall area is 488 square feet.
     The ceiling area is 205 square feet.

-This is not very exciting, but it is a simple place to start seeing basic program features.
+This is not very exciting, but it is a useful place to start seeing basic program features.
 We will refer back to this sample run while discussing the program.
 Here is the text of the program: